 Below you will find a list of all the treatments we offer.
 If you are unsure which one is for you/ or if we can help you, we offer a free 15 mins chat to discuss any questions or concerns you might have.

-Chinese medicine is a medical system in itself and as such, during our studies, we trained to treat all sorts of conditions.
+Chinese medicine is a medical system in itself and as such, during our studies, we trained to work with all sorts of conditions.
 Over the years of clinical practice, we developed interest in the following areas:

 Rebecca: pain (acute and chronic), womens health/ gynaecology, mental/emotional wellbeing and palliative care.
-Not so successful with: skin conditions, neurological diseases.
+Not so successful with: skin conditions and neurological diseases.

 abdominal sacral massage